InformaticsMatters/squonk/docker/deploy/ubunutu-setup.md

 ### Setup the SSL certificates

-This is only necessary if you are runnign a public site.
+This is only necessary if you are running a public site.
 For testing you can use self-signed certificates (see below for details).

 This approach uses certificates from Let's Encrypt wich are trusted by most browsers and are free.